baheytarek/sales_executive_intelligence/README.md

 DAX: Advanced analytical measures and calculated columns.
 SQL Server: Source data hosting (Gold Layer).
 GitHub: Version control and project documentation.

+---
+## 🛡️ License

+This project is licensed under the MIT License.
+You are free to use, modify, and share this project with proper attribution.

+---

+## 🌟 About Me
+Hi there!
+I'm Bahey Eldeen Tarek Sabry Sedeeq , and I'm an IT professional and WFM Real-Time Analyst at Atos Egypt.
+I am driven to optimize contact center performance using tools like NICE IEX, Power BI, and advanced SQL.

+Let's stay in touch!
+You can connect with me on LinkedIn:

+LinkedIn: /baheytarek Gmail: Baheytarek5